-A gerund is a verb that acts like a noun.
-When -ing is added to a verb, it becomes a word that describes a person, place, or thing.
-In the case of sports, a gerund is used to describe the activity.
+What is a gerund?
+Gerund is a grammar term for a verb that acts like a noun.
+When -ing is added to a verb, the verb becomes a noun that describes a person, place, or thing.

-A gerund is used for sports or activities that people do individually.
+In sports, the gerund form is used for sports or activities that people do individually.
 Sometimes people compete against each other to see who is the fastest or the best, but most people do these sports for fun.
 Gerunds are not used for team sports or ball sports, like basketball, hockey, or tennis, or activities like gymnastics, martial arts, or yoga.

 Sports gerunds can be used as the subject and object of a sentence, as well as the object of a preposition:

 I love to go skiing.